 Guilty Pleasure Listening to music…LOUD

-Teams Supported Adelaide Crows (AFL), Australia at any sport and an affinity to Liverpool FC thanks to Craig Johnston, one of Australia’s all time great players.
+Teams Supported Adelaide Crows (AFL), Australia at any sport and an affinity to Liverpool FC thanks to Craig Johnston, one of Australia’s all time greats.

 What Litmus Wines means to you?
 Unique, diverse and a joy.

 Nickname French frog legs with the Dutch head